fengshang1972/EPANETMSX2Manual/docs/1_introduction.rst

 shortcoming provides the motivation to extend EPANET so that it can model reaction systems of any level of complexity.

-Another feature in the the current version of the EPANET-MSX is the modeling option to include dispersion process in the water quality modeling analysis of water distribution system.
-EPANET models the transport of a single species by solving one-dimensional advection-reaction (AR) equation; while the EPAENT-MSX solves a set of one-dimensional advection-dispersion-reaction (ADR) equations to analyze the water quality problems that involve mutiple interacting species.
+Another feature in EPANET-MSX is the option to include the dispersion process in the water quality modeling analysis of a water distribution system.
+EPANET models the transport of a single species by solving one-dimensional advection-reaction (AR) equation; while EPAENT-MSX solves a set of one-dimensional advection-dispersion-reaction (ADR) equations to analyze water quality transport of mutiple interacting species.

 The following sections of this manual describe the conceptual framework used by EPANET-MSX to model multiple reacting species within a